icons8/lunacy-docs/docs/release-notes/index.md

 ### Individual borders

-Define the thickness of borders individually for each side of a rectangle.
+Define the thickness of borders individually for each side of a rectangle or frame.
 To do this:

 1. In the border settings, click ![border settings icon](/public/border_settings_icon.png).
 You'll see four individual edit boxes.
 2. Use these boxes to adjust the thickness of a border on each side.
 To remove a border from a side, set its thickness to *0*.